-- the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the closing of this offering; - the issuance of 6,106,940 shares of common stock upon the automatic conversion of the May 2019 Notes immediately prior to the closing of this offering (based on an assumed initial public offering price of \$19.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on October 28, 2019); - the expiration of the right granted to Takeda to receive an additional common stock warrant, or the Takeda Warrant Right, upon the closing of this offering (based on an assumed initial public offering price of \$19.00 per share, the midpoint of the price range set forth on the cover of this prospectus, as further described below in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview-License Agreement with Takeda"); - a 1,559.1183-for-1 forward stock split of our common stock effected on March 13, 2019; - a subsequent 2.168-for-1 forward stock split of our common stock, which we effected on October 11, 2019; - · no exercise of the outstanding options or warrants described above; and - no exercise by the underwriters of their option to purchase 1,185,000 additional shares of our common stock.
+- the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the closing of this offering; - the issuance of shares of common stock upon the automatic conversion of the May 2019 Notes immediately prior to the closing of this offering (based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on , 2019); - the expiration of the right granted to Takeda to receive an additional common stock warrant, or the Takeda Warrant Right, upon the closing of this offering (based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, as further described below in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview-License Agreement with Takeda"); - a 1,559.1183-for-1 forward stock split of our common stock effected on March 13, 2019; - a subsequent -for- stock split of our common stock to be effected before the closing of this offering; - · no exercise of the outstanding options or warrants described above; and - no exercise by the underwriters of their option to purchase additional shares of our common stock.

-A \$1.00 increase in the assumed initial public offering price of \$19.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would decrease the number of shares of our common stock issued upon conversion of the May 2019 Notes by 305,346 shares.
-A \$1.00 decrease in the assumed initial public offering price of \$19.00 per share would increase the number of shares of our common stock issued upon conversion of the May 2019 Notes by 305,346 shares.
-A \$1.00 decrease in the assumed initial public offering price of \$19.00 per share would increase the number of shares of our common stock issued upon conversion of the May 2019 Notes by 339,275 shares.
+Each \$1.00 increase in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would decrease the number of shares of our common stock issued upon conversion of the May 2019 Notes by shares.
+Each \$1.00 decrease in the assumed initial public offering price of \$ per share would increase the number of shares of our common stock issued upon conversion of the May 2019 Notes by shares.